hds-lab/d3tutorial/README.md

 Note that you can insert these in Markdown as well, as long as there is a line of space on either side of the HTML.

-When the tutorial is loaded, the url on the first button will be used to initialize the JS Bin window.
+When the tutorial is loaded, *if* there is a button with the class `.auto-load` in the tutorial, its JS Bin will be used to initialize the JS Bin window.

 Add a link to your tutorial in `public/index.jade`.